 Area: 5,290 square kilometers ( 2,042 square miles)

 Administrative Division: 2 towns (Nanping, Zhangzha); 13 countries (Yonghe, Baihe, Lingjiang, Heihe, Yuwa, Dalu, Shuanghe, Baohua, Luoyi, Wujiao, Majia, Guoyuan, Caodi); 10 communities; 120 Administrative Villages

-Note: From Jul.1, 2018, Jiuzhaigou Valley National Park is closed due to the heavy rainfall, and the reopening time is unclear.
+Note: Jiuzhai Valley National Park is closed due to post-disaster recovery and reconstruction, and the reopening time is unclear.

 With some of the most beautiful and inspiring scenery on earth and some of the reserves scenic spots considered holy by the local Tibetan and Qiang people, it is no wonder a number of mysterious legends surround the wonderful landscape of Jiuzhaigou.
 Many people are drawn to the area for these reasons, and with the park open all year round the authorities have ensured that the fragile environment is sufficiently protected with a range of comprehensive facilities.